USA Radio Network: Relaunch and ownership change

 Cross Platform Media immediately removed the IRN moniker, shut down all of IRN's programming, and relaunched the original USA Radio Network brand as the first step in an revitalization program that included overhauling USA Radio News and rebuilding its programming lineup.
 Russ Jones stepped in as Senior Vice President and News Director to oversee the 24-hour news department.

 On October 9, 2015, Liftable Media, a company that specializes in digital and social news websites, acquired USA Radio Networks from Cross Platform Media.
 On October 15, Liftable hired former nationally syndicated conservative talk show host Rusty Humphries as Senior Vice President of Programming.

 Nevada Radio, LLC based in Washoe Valley, Nevada, acquired the network in 2018.
 It then severed ties with Humphries.

 Adding shows

 Daybreak USA is the network's long-running morning news magazine.
 The program was replaced by Doug Stephan's Good Day in June 2022.

 Old-time radio broadcasts have been a staple of the network for many years with the broadcasts airing under the umbrella title "Classic Radio Theater."

 The network is most recognized for its USA Radio News product, which offers top and bottom of hour newscasts to affiliate stations.

 Mainstay programs of the network include Wayne Allyn Root, Ron Seggi Today, and USA Classic Radio Theater.

+After CBS News Radio ceased operations on May 22, 2026 USA Radio News gained many of the former CBS affiliates for their top-of-hour news updates.